 At Cypress Home Care we’ve been taking care of our community for more than 20 years.
 Our commitment to your health and safety has always been our priority.
-We are considered an essential business and remain open and here to help you and your family during the "Stay Home, Stay Safe" Order
+We are considered an essential business and here to help you and your family during this time.

 For individuals suffering from Alzheimer’s disease, Dementia, or other cognitive impairments, a home setting is the optimal care situation.
 The sense of familiarity, comfort, and security that comes from being in one’s own home and bedroom surrounded with memorable keepsakes and family pictures is very beneficial.
 A dementia patient who is removed from familiar surroundings will likely be more disoriented and confused, possibly complicating the condition and its treatment.